patricebender/letsGetTogether/README.md

 Patrice – info@patrice.codes

-Distributed under the GoodBoy license. license.
+Distributed under the GoodBoy license.
 Please do whatever your mom would approve of:

 ## Contributing